 Ellis Avenue Gateway

-The new welcoming Gateway is located at the Ellis avenue and Stadium road intersection.
+The welcoming Gateway is located at the Ellis Avenue and Stadium Road intersection.
 For many new students, the intersection of Ellis and Stadium at the crest of the hill is their first glimpse of the Minnesota State University, Mankato campus.
-Since there's no real "front door" to the University, the school decided it needed a fresh new patio.
-This Gateway adds another asthetic to our beautiful campus.
-The view looks quite picturesque.
+This gateway adds aesthetic to our beautiful campus; the view looks quite picturesque.
 The corner sidewalk is widened to allow more pedestrian traffic.
-To accent the existing Pillars carved with our intellectual disciplines, there is a narrow pond, surrounded by low, landscaped hills and greenery.
-There are also two new brick and stone signs with LED lighting.
+To accent the existing pillars carved with our intellectual disciplines, there is a narrow pond, surrounded by low, landscaped hills and greenery.
+There are also two brick and stone signs with LED lighting.

 The Fountain, in part from the New York City 1965 World Fair, was installed in 1969.
 It was designed to create a spiral effect with stationary water jets.
-The fountain sculpture, by Roger Johnson, a former faculty member in the Art Department, was not originally part of the work but was added in 1975.
+The fountain sculpture by Bill Richmond, a former faculty member in the Department of Art, was added in 1975.
+The fountain underwent major renovation in the summer of 2013.

 Kent State – Jackson State Memorial

-The memorial on the northwest corner of Morris Hall was dedicated in 1972 to the students who were killed in the Kent State Jackson State riots in 1970.
+The memorial on the northwest corner of Morris Hall was dedicated in 1972 to the students who were killed in the Kent State - Jackson State protests in 1970.
 It states, "Hate, War, Poverty And Racism Are Buried Here."

 Marso–Schmitz Plaza and Jane Rush Gathering Place